Leaving and moving

-Find out everything you need to know about moving out of halls and what you need to do.
+Find out everything you need to know about leaving hall or moving between rooms/halls and what you need to do.

-Once you’re packed and ready to move out of halls, you’ll need to return your keys.
-There's usually a post box or drop-off point where you can return them; ask your reception for information on how to do this.
+Once you’re packed and ready to move you’ll need to return your keys.
+There's usually a key post box or drop-off point ... ask your reception for more info.

 We've put together some guidance to help you prepare for moving out of halls, from removal vans to tips for packing.